PierrunoYT/seedream-v4-fal-mcp-server/README.md

 ### Common Issues

-1. **"FAL_KEY environment variable is required"**
+1. **"FAL_KEY environment variable is not set"**
+   - The server will continue running and show this helpful error message
    - Ensure your FAL API key is properly set in the MCP configuration
    - Verify the key is valid and has sufficient credits
+   - **Note**: The server no longer crashes when the API key is missing

 2. **"Server not showing up in Claude"**
+   - If using npx configuration, ensure you have Node.js installed
-   - Check that the absolute path in the configuration is correct
+   - For manual installation, check that the absolute path is correct
    - Restart Claude Desktop after configuration changes
    - Verify the JSON configuration syntax is valid